Miro-H/optimizing-elligator-1/documentation/optimizations/notes_miro.md

 Observations:
 1. Many power operations are to the power of small integers.
 Thus, add a function that only takes exponents of at most 64 bits in size.
 2. We don't need to shift the entire exponent `e`, we can just operate on it chunk by chunk!
 This enables us to use much cheaper integer shifts!
+3. We have some special exponents (`(q-1)/2` and `(q+1)/4`) that have a lot of one bits set.
+We can add special exponentiation functions for them with way less branching (add more AVX potential!).

+## Chi
+Switch to use the special exponentiation function described above.

+Also, I changed the return value to `int8_t` instead of a BigInt.

 ## Function Inlining
 ```